gordonwoodbine/pavers-react-app/README.md

 #### CORS issue

 As you'll be able to see from the commented out block of code in the `showPreview` function in the ContactFrom component, I tried converting the uploaded image to a Base64 string and sending that along to the server.
 This resulted in a CORS error.
 Having had to try to resolve a CORS issue before, and knowing just how long it took me, I decided, for now, to ignore the hell out of it and just send the image blob url as a string instead.
 Obviously, I would like to fix this for V2.

+#### Form Submission

+This doesn't really need to be two separate pages for success and error, I think it would be better to use a single component and pass the data through as props.
+Which I would probably have done if I wasn't a little tired right now.

+It might even be better just to have a model that gives feedback on the status of the request.
+Again, I'll play around with this in V2.